tensorflow/docs/site/en/get_started/premade_estimators.md

 is an object describing how the model should use raw input data from the features dictionary.
 When you build an Estimator model, you pass it a list of feature columns that describes each of the features you want the model to use.
-The @{tf.feature_column} module provides many options for representing data to the model.
+The `tf.feature_column` module provides many options for representing data to the model.

 For Iris, the 4 raw features are numeric values, so we'll build a list of